Pro athletes amaze us all the time with their talents on the field, but sometimes just being on the field at all is a mind-boggling feat.

 Kirk Gibson, 1988 World Series Game 1

 It’s simply one of the most iconic moments in sports history.
-The 1988 NL MVP for the Dodgers hurt both knees in that year’s NLCS against the Mets, leaving Game 7 in the fourth inning.
+The 1988 NL MVP Award winner for the Dodgers hurt both knees in that year’s NLCS against the Mets, leaving Game 7 in the fourth inning.
 The World Series against the favored A’s began just three days later, and Gibson was not physically able to start.
 Instead, he remained in the Dodgers’ clubhouse, icing his ailing legs.

 But with Los Angeles trailing by a run in the bottom of the ninth inning, one runner on base and two outs, Gibson hobbled to the plate against star closer Dennis Eckersley.
 A 3-2 slider tailed back over the plate, and Gibson somehow launched it into Dodger Stadium’s right field bleachers for a walk-off home run.
 Gibson slowly rounded the bases, pumping his arm in celebration.